mauget/demoChannel/README.md

 ##### echo function
 The main passes a channel to the echo function.
 After one second, echo sends its string argument through the channel.
-The main blocks on a receive from the channel, displaying the received value when the goroutine carriews out its send.
+The main blocks on a receive from the channel, displaying the received value when the goroutine carries out its send.

 ```